 Okay, everyone put your hands on your hips!
 This is Parent Savers- empowering new parents!

 This has been a New Mommy Media production.
 Information and material contained in this episode are presented for educational purposes only.
 Statements and opinions expressed in this episode are not necessarily those of New Mommy Media and should not be considered facts.
 Though information in which areas are related to be accurate, it is not intended to replace or substitute for professional, medical or advisor care and should not be used for diagnosing or treating health care problem or disease or prescribing any medications.
 If you have questions or concerns regarding your physical or mental health or the health of your baby, please seek assistance from a qualified health care provider.

-SUNNY GAULT: How would you like to have you own show in the New Mommy Media network?
+SUNNY GAULT: How would you like to have your own show in the New Mommy Media network?
 We are expanding our line-up and looking for great content!
-If you’re a business or an organisation interested in leaning more about our co-branded podcasts, visit our website at www.NewMommyMedia.com.
+If you’re a business or an organization interested in learning more about our co-branded podcasts, visit our website at www.NewMommyMedia.com.